yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 #### Provider Name

-This is an internal tag used for organizing your providers, so you know where you want to deploy your YugabyteDB universes.
+Provider name is an internal tag used for organizing your providers, so you know where you want to deploy your YugabyteDB universes.

 #### SSH User